Mirkovci, Croatia: Croatian War of Independence

 During the war, Mirkovci was the seat of the Municipality of Mirkovci which covered areas of pre-war Vinkovci Municipality within the Republic of Serbian Krajina.
 The village was one of the main centers of Serb rebellion in Eastern Croatia.

 UNTAES peacekeeping mission

 Between 1996 and 1998 Mirkovci was under the United Nations Transitional Administration for Eastern Slavonia, Baranja and Western Sirmium administration.
+In late June of 1996, railway traffic between Mirkovci railway station and Vinkovci railway station was re-established after being suspended for more than five years.
+The inaugural train from Vinkovci was accompanied by UNTAES administrator Jacques Paul Klein.

 Transitional Municipality of Mirkovci

 The UNTAES mission made an executive decision to create the so-called Transitional Municipality of Mirkovci at the time of transition of the region to the control of the Croatian Government.
 In January 1997 Transitional Administrator Jacques Paul Klein established new municipalities of Trpinja, Negoslavci, Markušica, Šodolovci and Jagodnjak with Serb majority which are today part of the Joint Council of Municipalities.
 In Mirkovci and Tenja a suburb of Osijek, the economic and cultural centre of Slavonia, were declared so called transitional municipalities with Serb ethnic majority which were to become part of Vinkovci and Osijek respectively after an additional transitional period of one year.
 The new Transitional Municipality of Mirkovci covered the village of Mirkovci exclusively and not as in Krajina the entire area of pre-war Municipality of Vinkovci which were under the Serb rebel control.